Resume

 How to describe a job on my resume?

-The best way to describe jobs on a resume is to use clear action verbs and highlight key skills and achievements that are directly related to the job description.
+The best way to describe jobs on a resume is to use clear resume action verbs and highlight key skills and achievements that are directly related to the job description.
 Start with an action verb, mention specific tasks, and include the outcome.
 Use numbers to specify responsibilities and results.
 For example, instead of writing “Managed social media,” write “Increased engagement by 35% by developing a content strategy for social media channels.”

 Astley Cervania